 Unlike the Giant Forest, at Grant Grove you can park right in the grove and don’t need to take a shuttle or walk a half-mile just to reach the sequoias.
 However, outside of the paved loop, the rest of the grove is much less impressive and by and large the many other trails in the area aren’t really anything special.
 Overall, the Giant Forest is more impressive and has much better hiking.

-One short detour that’s worthwhile is to take the trail that leads north from the Gamlin Cabin and then turn right in a few yards at the T intersection.
+One short (and fairly popular) detour that’s worthwhile is to take the trail that leads north from the Gamlin Cabin and then turn right in a few yards at the T intersection.
 The trail passes a few big sequoias that grow just uphill from the General Grant Tree but that aren’t visible from the paved trail.
 Turn back after about a quarter-mile, when the trail leaves the sequoias.

-© 2011 David Baselt
+© 2011, 2019 David Baselt